Balbader/42_MiniTalk/readme.md

 <br>
 • Once the string has been received, the server must print it.<br>
 <br>
 • The server has to display the string pretty quickly.
-Quickly means that if you think it takes too long, then it is probably too long.<br>
+Quickly means that if you think it takes too long, then it is probably too long.
 1 second for displaying 100 characters is way too much!<br>
 <br>
 • Your server should be able to receive strings from several clients in a row without needing to restart.<br>
 <br>